-A bubble machine adds a fun element to your party, and keeps the mosquitos away.
+A bubble machine adds a fun element to your party, and gets rid of mosquitoes.
 It may be because of the fan, or it may be because of the dish soap.
 Either way, it works and the kids will love it too!

 If you live in an area where mosquitos are a constant problem, consider arming your property with citronella, catnip, or rosemary plants.
 Mosquitos tend to avoid these types of plants and it may be a more effective solution for year after year mosquito problems.